keflavich/pyradex/README.rst

 density, this length scale decreases - so far all is fine.

 Within RADEX, the standard free variable is the column of the molecule of interest.
-If you change the column of, say, CO while holding all other quantities (`n(H)`, `N(H)`, `dv/dl`) fixed, you are changing the abundance of the molecule.
-Usually, abundances are assumed fixed, so that's not desirable.

-To avoid this behavior, you can instead change the abundance of a molecule with `Radex.abundance = X` and the *column* will be appropriately adjusted assuming a fixed length scale.
+If you change the column of the molecule, which is possible to do explicitly, and hold everything else fixed in RADEX (`n(H)`, `dV`), the change can be interpreted as a change in the size scale or the column.

 One could consider the alternative possibility of treating the length scale as a free parameter, but this approach contains a danger of changing the